 Phone Please email first if you need to call me

 CAMBRIDGE, UK – I’ve worked in science communication since 1989.
 Having set out as a chemist, I quickly realised I was better at the writing part than the rolling up the labcoat sleeves and mucking about with test-tubes.
-I spent a few months working and travelling in the USA and on my return I landed a job in Cambridge with the Royal Society of Chemistry as a technical editor initially and got a good grounding in working with the scientific literature as well as beating other people’s words into shape.
+I spent a few months working and travelling in the USA and on my return I got a job in Cambridge with the Royal Society of Chemistry as a technical editor quickly learning how to beat other people’s words into shape.

 - Winner – 1992 Daily Telegraph Science Writer of the Year